-Denmark is renowned for many things: Lego, vikings, gorgeous Copenhagen and the Little Mermaid.
-But Denmark is also home to ten World Heritage sites, including three in Greenland.
-There’s an interesting mix of nature, plus recent and ancient history, so read on for our guide to all World Heritage sites in Denmark!
+There are many famous landmarks in Denmark: Lego, vikings, gorgeous Copenhagen and the Little Mermaid.
+But there’s also ten Denmark World Heritage sites, including three in Greenland.
+There’s an interesting mix of nature, modern and ancient history, so read on for our guide to all World Heritage sites in Denmark!

 Christiansfeld, a Moravian Church Settlement – World Heritage Site

-First on the tour of Denmark UNESCO heritage is Christiansfeld, a small planned church community located on the mainland of Denmark.
+First on the tour of Denmark UNESCO heritage is Christiansfeld, a small planned church community located on the mainland.
 Founded by Protestants from Moravia in today’s Czech Republic, they fled here to escape prosecution from Moravia’s Catholic Habsburg rulers.
 The community is arranged around a central square with the church, and adjoined by large buildings for single women and widows, another building for single men, and then several large buildings for families as well.

 We spent a lovely sunny morning walking around the town, enjoying the ambience and the beautiful buildings.
 Settlements like Christiansfeld later became common across North America as the community dispersed.

 Jelling Mounds, Runic Stones and Church – World Heritage Site

 Next up in this list of World Heritage Sites Denmark is the Jelling Mounds, Runic Stones and Church.
 Jelling is sometimes referred to as the baptismal place of Denmark, and that’s true in many ways.
 There are three components to this Danish UNESCO site, and they all relate to a period of immense change in Danish history.
 The burial mounds were likely built by King Gorm the Old, the last non-Christian king of Denmark, in the 10th century.
 He also erected one of the runic stones, while the other was erected by his son, King Harald Bluetooth.
-The latter stone brags of Harald’s accomplishments such as conquering Norway and bringing Christianity to the area.
+The latter stone boasts of Harald’s accomplishments such as conquering Norway and bringing Christianity to the area.
 Finally, the church is one of the oldest still remaining in Denmark, and dates from the 12th century.